libretro/RetroArch/README.md

 RetroArch will on startup create a config file in $XDG\_CONFIG\_HOME/retroarch/retroarch.cfg if doesn't exist.
 Users only need to configure a certain option if the desired value deviates from the value defined in config.def.h.

-To configure joypads, use RGUI or the <tt>retroarch-joyconfig</tt> command-line tool.
+To configure joypads, use the built-in menu or the <tt>retroarch-joyconfig</tt> command-line tool.

 ## Compiling and installing